THE LETTER TO THE HEBREWS

 It is almost impossible for the human mind to grasp the concept that the Consecration during the Eucharistic liturgy today is the same Consecration that occurs at every other divine Eucharistic event from 30AD to somewhere in the world at this very second.
 It is the same divine "food" of the glorified risen Christ on every Catholic altar as the first Consecration at the Last Supper when Jesus our High Priest held Himself in His own hands and offered His Body and Blood to His disciples, and it is the same whole and complete sacrificial Lamb of God obtained for us by Christ's willing surrender on the altar of the Cross that is continually offered in the eternal Sanctuary in heaven [Hebrews 8:3; 9:12; Revelation 5:6].
 This is the sacrificial Body and Blood of our Lord that was offered for us on Calvary which is somehow mystically but substantially present to us today, because Christ's sacrificial death was a once and for all, out-of-time and space event.
 His self-sacrifice is eternally offered to redeem all men and women, those who patiently waited for what was promised but not received prior to the Incarnation [Hebrews 11:39-40; 1 Peter 1:10-12; 3:18-20], those who willingly received Christ's Gospel of salvation during His three year ministry, and those to whom the gift of salvation has been offered since His Ascension as He continues His service as High Priest of the new covenantal order offering His sacrifice in the heavenly Sanctuary.
 What seemed to be a singular historical event is instead a reality outside the existence of time and space as we know it, with God there is no past, present, and future [Hebrews 13:8].
 The event of the self-immolation of God the Son becomes a reality perpetually present as time itself is saturated with the precious Blood of the event which transforms mankind, and all creation, including the span of human events which we call "time," making His sacrifice contemporary in every human generation.

 But was the radical impact of the Christ event ever revealed or imagined by the chosen people of the Old Covenant?
 The answer is yes.
-God through His holy prophets and through the rituals of the Sinai Covenant prepared His covenant family for this climatic event.
+God through His holy prophets and through the rituals of the Sinai Covenant prepared His covenant family for this climactic event.
 Jewish oral tradition even foretold the transformation of the multiple ritual bloody animal sacrifices of the Old Covenant in the prophecy that all sacrifices of the Sinai Covenant would cease and only the communion sacrifice of bread and wine in the toda sacrifice would remain when the promised Messiah came [Feast of Faith, Ratzinger, page 58; Leviticus 3:1-17; 7:11-15 (in some translations 7:1-5); 19:5-8; 22:21-30; Numbers 15:7-10].
 This prophecy was fulfilled in Jesus the Messiah who removed all need for animal sacrifice as a remedy for sin by His victory over sin and death on the altar of the Cross.
 And so as mandated by God the Father through Scripture, covenant formation and tradition, with the perfect remedy for sin administered by the Lamb of God who takes away the sins of the world [John 1:29], the New Covenant people of God through the power of Christian baptism administered by the Church established by Jesus Christ, can experience redemption through the power of the blood of Jesus Christ and enter into the communion sacrifice of the New Covenant people of God, an unbloody sacrifice which is "a sacrifice of praise" in thanks and remembrance of what God has done for His covenant children through Christ Jesus.
 In giving thanks we offer our gifts of bread and wine and God the Father in turn sends forth His Spirit to enact the miracle of Transubstantiation [CCC# 1376], bringing past, present, and future into focus like a triple lens on the Christ event at Calvary.
 In that eternal moment God the Holy Spirit transforms our communion sacrifice, our toda, into the one perfect and complete sacrifice offered for the sins of mankind at the hill of Golgotha, that we may consume the perfect Sacrificial Lamb and receive the promise of eternal life [John 6:53-56; Luke 22:19-20].
 In that moment the faithful across the face of the earth unite the sacrifice of their lives to Christ [Romans 12:1] and receive Him Body, Blood, Soul, and Divinity in the Eucharistic experience.
 To receive Christ as our "food" and be delivered from sin and death is a deliverance that was prefigured on the night of the first Passover in Egypt, when the blood of the sacrificed lamb redeemed the firstborn of Israel.
 As death "passed over" them so too, through the precious blood of Christ, does the consequences of death wrought by sin "pass over" each man, woman, and child who is redeemed by the blood of the Lamb.
 Thus the Sacrifice that seems two thousand years past is "made present" to us through the divine mystery and miracle of transubstantiation.

 When we receive the Eucharistic bread and wine which has become the glorified Body and Blood of the Savior, we the faithful are no longer inside time but we momentarily enter an existence without time.
 The division between heaven and earth becomes blurred when the voices of angels and saints join with our voices in singing the Sanctus, the acclamation of praise to the Triune God [Isaiah 6:3; Revelation 4:8]'and as we process forward to receive communion, like St. John in Revelation chapters 4-6, we find ourselves standing in the presence of the Living God, in the midst of the heavenly liturgy, bearing witness to the victory of Jesus Christ in whom time as we know it is contained within His redeeming unbloody sacrifice.
 Hallelujah!
 Amen!